 Use what you already have.
 Take a look inside your pantry, spice cabinet or fridge.
 Do you have cinnamon sticks laying around?
 What about fresh rosemary?
 Roll a napkin, cinnamon sticks, or rosemary together and tie them in a bow with twine.
 A simple, effective and ecofriendly way to style your table without spending a dime.

 Bring the outdoors indoors.
 Add natural elements to your table you can easily find outside like pinecones/ acorns or make your own garland by gathering foliage and using it as your table runner.
 Remember to shake them out before placing on your table.

 Be cautious of tacky items.
 Certain budget decor and dollar stores can be great for their selection of items but they should not be the only place you shop because they are mass-produced and can look tacky/cheap.
 That said, if you know what to look for, you can find some unique and special pieces that are worth it.

 Wrapping it Up!

 It is all in the details.
 Make it personal by adding name cards or add a small gift on top of plates.
 It does not need to be extravagant or cost you tons, it could be a personalized letter and a photo of you and each guest.

 Make it a multisensory experience.
 Dinner is so much more than eating, it is an entire sensory and social experience.
 Create a playlist and add songs you and your guests have previously shared memories to.

 Light tea candles to further enhance the dining experience.

-It is straightforward and there are tons of free graphic design platforms like Canva that have templates.
-Print them at Staples or at home if you can and place them on your table.
-Talk about adding the finishing touches!
+Would chef Gordon Ramsay approve?
+If you want to create the experience of catering a special event or a restaurant-like atmosphere, make a menu.
+There are tons of free graphic design platforms like Canva that have templates.
+Print them at Staples or at home. and place them on your table.
+Talk about finishing touches!